snimu/blog/contents/mlp-moe-embeddings/article.md

 # [Note to Self] An MLP is an embedding layer, an MoE a sparse one

-> This is mostly a note to myself, containing information that is obvious to many but that I have just figured out.
-I hope it still helps others.

 A Multi Layer Perceptron (MLP) is an approximation of an embedding layer, and a Mixture of Experts (MoE) is a closer, sparser one.

 Table of Contents: